serokell/blog-posts/existential-vs-universal-quantification/article.md

     pair = [x, x]
 ```

-This will cause an error without `ScopedTypeVariables` because compiler thinks that the `a` in `example`'s signature and the `a` in `pair`'s are two different types.
-To fix it, you also need to use extension and add a `forall` quantifier to `example` function, as extension won't work without it.
+To fix it, you need to use the `ScopedTypeVariables` extension and also add a `forall` quantifier to the `example` function, since the extension won't work without it.

 ```haskell
 example :: forall a. a -> [a] -> [a]
 ```
-You might also notice how it was useful with the `TypeApplication` extension.
+You might also notice how `forall` was useful with the `TypeApplication` extension.
 Other extensions that somehow benefit from the usage of `ExplicitForAll` are `LiberalTypeSynonyms`, `RankNTypes`, and many more.

 ## Existential quantification

 As I said earlier, besides universally quantified variables, Haskell also supports existential types.
-But they also use the `forall` keyword.
+They are also created with the `forall` keyword.

-It can be implemented this way because these two constructions – `(exists x. p x) -> q` and `forall x. (p x -> q)` – are equivalent in terms of first-order predicate logic.
+They can be implemented this way because these two constructions – `(exists x. p x) -> q` and `forall x. (p x -> q)` – are equivalent in terms of first-order predicate logic.
 For a theoretical proof of this statement, you can check this [thread](https://stackoverflow.com/questions/10753073/whats-the-theoretical-basis-for-existential-types?rq=1).

 ### Usage